High-floor skyline living

 Frequently asked questions

-- What does this cluster cover?
+- What do these notes cover?

 - The experiential dimension of living at altitude: weather, light, sound, seasons, the psychological experience, and what the brochures miss.
 Not investment math and not neighbourhood guides.